E. Harold Davies

+In 1930 He co-founded the formation of the Music Teachers Association of South Australia.

 In 1933, Davies edited "The Children's Bach", a collection of 20 simple Bach pieces for piano, selected mostly from the Clavier-Book for Anna Magdalena.
 Beloved by both music students and teachers, the collection is still in print.

+Davies was Elder Professor of Music and Director of the Elder Conservatorium from 1919 until his death in 1947.